-The underlying goal of each of our core addiction Recovery, prison Re-Entry and community Rescue ministries is to provide men, women and families the opportunities and resources they need to become whole, spiritually, mentally and emotionally.
+The underlying goal of each of our core addiction Recovery and community Rescue ministries is to provide men, women and families the opportunities and resources they need to become whole, spiritually, mentally and emotionally.

 Our support services are vital extensions of our life-changing programs.

 1700 6th Avenue N